amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 ### 1. Heartbeat Segmentation & Preprocessing

 The first step in real-world analysis is to segment the ECG signals into isolated heartbeats.
 This requires detecting **R-peaks** from the raw signal.
-Although many algorithms exist for R-peak detection—such as [Christov](https://biomedical-engineering-online.biomedcentral.com/articles/10.1186/1475-925X-3-28), [Pan–Tompkins](https://ieeexplore.ieee.org/document/4122029), and [NeuroKit2](https://link.springer.com/article/10.3758/s13428-020-01516-y)—a [recent study of ours](https://ieeexplore.ieee.org/document/9745967) found NeuroKit2 to be the most accurate.
-Since MIT-BIH already provides annotated R-peak locations, we use these directly.
+Although many algorithms exist for R-peak detection such as [Christov](https://biomedical-engineering-online.biomedcentral.com/articles/10.1186/1475-925X-3-28), [Pan–Tompkins](https://ieeexplore.ieee.org/document/4122029), and [NeuroKit2](https://link.springer.com/article/10.3758/s13428-020-01516-y), a [recent study of ours](https://ieeexplore.ieee.org/document/9745967) found NeuroKit2 to be the most accurate.

 After detecting R-peaks, we segment each heartbeat using a **constant division ratio** between consecutive beats:
 - The first two-thirds of the upcoming RR interval